-Software development is the core IT activity requiring intense research, development, prototyping, modifying, maintaining, and various application activities.
+Software Development is the core IT activity in the Business world requiring intense research, prototyping, maintaining and various other application activities.
 It is vital for business development as it gives an edge to the competition and helps clients launch innovative, productive and efficient products.

 Software Development Methodologies are a series of steps or processes that an organization follows to streamline its software development process.
 These methodologies involve planning, structuring, tracking, gathering feedback, and internal operations to improve the overall quality of the workflow.
 These software engineering methodologies use pre-defined structured workflow to ease development processes.